Wills’s Aviation Tobacco Cards: A Beginner’s Guide

 These Australian issues (75- and 85-card series) appear to have been released—at least according to a dated notation on the back of one of the cards—sometime after or during January 1911.
 So I can say that the 75-card series was issued in early 1911, with the possibility of the 85-card set also issued in 1911, but much later in the year.

-- BAT Eagle Bird Cigarettes cards – images seem weaker than the standard Wills’s sets, plus the darker paper makes this a poor set in my eyes;
+- BAT Eagle Bird Cigarettes cards – images seem weaker than the standard Wills’s sets, plus the darker paper makes this a poor set in my eyes.
+The ink on the reverse is an olive green.
+Difficult cards to find.
+Issued in 1912 for the markets in Siam, India, Malaya and China;

 - Ogden Tab Cigarettes – In case you are a completest, a set of Ogden’s Tab Cigarettes cards contained within its “C Series” and “D Series” – a very few cards are there depicting balloons.
-The images are black and white photos (and glazed, both sides), however, so the picture quality is sharp, as is the solid quality of the white paper;
+The images are black and white photos (and glazed, both sides), however, so the picture quality is sharp, as is the solid quality of the white paper.
+I’ve only seen these cards for sale once on e-bay back in 2016, so I’ll say these re difficult cards to find;

 And here I am encouraging more of you to get involved and become my competition.
 And I do so gladly because it’s fun and because it’s a wonderful peek into the history of aviation.